 Agents operate on goal-oriented autonomy.
 You define what success looks like, and the agent figures out how to get there.
 It can handle variability, make judgment calls, and work across multiple systems without constant supervision.

-Here’s where most people get it wrong: they think they need to choose one approach and stick with it.
+Most people think they need to choose one approach and stick with it.
 But that’s like saying you should only use a hammer because you own one.

 The reality?
-The best solutions often use all three levels.
+The best solutions often use all three levels together.

 Use an Assistant when: